Hackney-Enterprises-Inc/scarlett-player/docs/contributing.md

 4. Add a changeset (`pnpm changeset`) for anything that reaches a published package.
 Versions are never hand-edited: the group is fixed, so every package publishes at one version
-5. Run `pnpm validate` (package-script guard, lint, typecheck, test, build)
+5. Run `pnpm validate` (package-script guard, lint, build, package-type guard, typecheck, test)
 6. Open a PR against `main`
 7. Address review comments
 8. Merge when approved